Losing customers is an entrepreneur’s #1 nightmare

 #2 Offer your international customers a great shopping experience

-That being said, for your customers to finish their purchases, you need to make online buying a smooth activity by helping them shop in their local currency.
+That being said, in order for your customers to finish their purchases, you need to ensure online purchases on your website run as efficiently as possible by helping them shop in their local currency.
 Forex exchange rate API does precisely that.
 It detects your users’ location from their IP address and shows them the right price in their currency.
-Having this feature integrated into your website will secure less shopping cart abandonment and a better overall user experience.
+Having this feature integrated into your website will ensure you have less shopping cart abandonment and a better overall user experience.

 #3 Know their complaints and address them

 If your business is losing customers, you need to make an effort to know what is driving them away.
-And the best way to approach this issue is to learn about what exact complaints your customers have.
-To do that, you can, for example, record customer calls, ask for customer reviews and feedback, follow up upon purchases.
+The best way to approach this is to find out what exact complaints your customers have.
+For example, you can record customer calls, ask for customer reviews and feedback, and follow up upon purchases.

-Also, remember that most dissatisfied or losing customers do not complain; they simply walk out and tell others instead.
-So, accept complaints and show your clients that you are open to suggestions to serve them better.
+Remember that most dissatisfied or losing customers do not complain; they simply walk out and tell others instead.
+Be prepared to accept complaints and show your clients that you are open to suggestions to serve them better.
 This way, you’ll be able to correct their perception of you and provide them with great satisfaction.

 #4 Be in regular communication with your customers

 Regular communication with your customers is an essential aspect of retaining them.
-The simple gesture of saying thank you with a personal message after purchasing, asking for follow-ups, or giving them special offers.
+The simple gesture of saying thank you with a personal message after a customer makes a purchase, asking for follow-ups, or giving them special offers all makes a huge difference.
 All these actions show that you want to be in long-term relationships with them beyond the superficial, one-time business deal.
 It makes them feel appreciated.

-Furthermore, good communication works both ways.
+Remember that good communication works both ways.
 Allow them to express their views on your products or services and to make suggestions about improvements that can be made.
-Working with your customers to develop products or services tailored to their specific needs will make them come back to your store.
+Working with your customers to develop products or services tailored to their specific needs will give them an incentive to come back to your store.

 #5 Personalize your contact